gfiorav/carto_loves_mac/README.md

 brew install redis
 ```

-For node, you need to know we use an outated version, so we need a good tool to manage node versions.
+For node, you need to know we use an outdated version, so we need a good tool to manage node versions.
 This tool is called `nvm`.
 Let's install it:

 ```
 brew install nvm